openmovementproject/openmovement/Docs/omgui/index.md

 This section explains how to configure you device with the default settings and start collecting data.
 The default settings for configuration are:

 + 100Hz logging
-+ Range ±8g
++ Range ±8 g
-+ Start logging on sensor disconnect.
++ Start logging on sensor disconnect

-This section then proceeds to cover downloading data and exporting to a CSV with timestamps formatted in Excel format.
-For more in depth instructions and explanations, please read the relevant sections of this manual.
+This section then proceeds to cover downloading data and exporting to a CSV file with timestamps.
+For more in-depth instructions and explanations, please read the relevant sections of this manual.

->**NOTE**: This section assumes the latest release of OMGUI software is installed correctly.

 ##Configure device